julia-broadbent/intro-to-genome-browsers/episodes/04_UCSC_GeneModels.md

 :::::::::::::::::::::::::::::::::::::: questions

+- How do we interpret gene models represented in the UCSC genome browser?
   - What tools and public datasets are available in the UCSC genome browser?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

+Use the UCSC gene browser to:

 - Explore features of particular chromosomal regions
 - Investigate specific genes as well as collections of genes
 - Search for locations of sequences and markers
 - Retrieve annotation information for specific regions or genome-wide
   - View your own data in context of other annotations
   - Compare a region of one genome to genomes of other species